Executive Leadership Institute

 - Seeks to understand external issues facing businesses today on regional, national, and global scale

 - Committed to success of his or her particular sector and able to see beyond their own position to understand the influence he/she has on the company's success

 - Curious and interested in developing new relationships and open to challenging own point of view

-- The Chamber solicits and accepts online nominations from members during a rolling nomination period starting October 16.
-Just announced: We've extended the nomination period!
+- The Chamber solicits and accepts online nominations from members during a rolling nomination period starting in October.
 Individuals may nominate themselves provided their organization is a Chamber member.
 A nomination does not guarantee selection into the cohort.